 The Master of Philosophical Foundations (M.Phil.F.) degree program involves two years (24 months) of residential study, including biblical study, philosophy, interdisciplinary seminars, a major area of emphasis, seminars, readings, a written thesis, and oral examination.
-The M.Phil.F. is designed for excellent supplement to further graduate study elsewhere.
+The M.Phil.F. is designed for problems in a major emphasis.
+Fourth, we give opportunity for the experience of some research on a question or problem having foundational import.